Introduction and Policy

 - Chemical properties and methods to detect the presence of chemical hazards

 - Health hazards associated with potential exposure to workplace chemicals

 - Procedures to minimize exposure; e.g., personal protective equipment, safe work practices, and emergency procedures

 - Hazardous chemical spill and leak procedures

-- Location of MSDS documents and how to understand their content
+- Location of SDS documents and how to understand their content

 - The procedures for conducting non-routine tasks involving hazardous materials.